-• Other sources and issues as appropriate (e.g., TDM options such as ridesharing, carpooling, park-and-ride lots, travel substitution strategies, etc.).
+Other sources and issues as appropriate (e.g., TDM options such as ridesharing, carpooling, park-and-ride lots, travel substitution strategies, etc.).

 Documents Incorporated by Reference

 The following documents are incorporated by reference into the Mono County RTP.
 They provide additional information and policy direction concerning transportation issues in Mono County: